Posted on

 (list gcc glibc openssl))

-But when embedded into the compilation and build phase, it mutates into a 'ghost in the build,' rendering reproducible builds structurally impossible.
+But if incorporated into the compilation and build phases, it mutates into a "ghost 👻 in the build"

 What changes in engineering practice